 - To conduct a survey;

-- To get feedback on a certain product;
+- To get feedback on a particular product;

 - offer to purchase a product or familiarize yourself with its benefits;